 I thought I’d journey to foreign places at this juncture in my life.
 I thought I’d sip coffee in a Paris Cafe, eat pasta alla Norma and visit the La Pescheria Market in Sicily, dip my toes in the Mediterranean, and drink Ouzo in Greece.

-Alas, my husband’s health makes it extremely difficult to travel, and the stress only worsens his conditions.
+Alas, my husband’s health makes it extremely difficult to travel, and the stress of it when we do only worsens his conditions.
 He worries about getting where we need to be when we need to be there, with all the medical paraphernalia in tow and on board.
-But his concerns are that of a General running a campaign.
-I am the foot soldier with boots on the ground, carrying out the mission.
+But his concerns are that of a general running a campaign.
+I am the foot soldier with boots on the ground, carrying out the mission—and all the bags.

-My worries are different ones.
+My travels worries are different.
 The possibility of a sudden crisis, even death, is something I live with every day.
 At home, or anywhere within the borders of the continental U.S., I know what to do.

 Even when I imagine the best possible outcomes, I still see barriers everywhere.
-He won’t be walking the ocean’s edge with me, strolling the maze of cobbled streets in historic cities or climbing the stone steps of seaside villages, ancient ruins, or soaring cathedrals.
+He won’t be walking along the ocean’s edge with me, strolling the maze of cobbled streets in historic cities, or climbing the stone steps of seaside villages, ancient ruins, or soaring cathedrals.

-It seems rather a lot of work, worry and expense just for me to spend most of my time in hotel rooms and sidewalk cafes, even if they are quintessentially Erupoean.
-Or to dunk an authentic croissant in my French coffee or wash down a plate of good Italian pasta with a goblet of chianti.
+It seems rather a lot of work, worry and expense just for me to spend most of my time in hotel rooms and sidewalk cafes, even if they are quintessentially European.
+Sure, I may be able to savor an authentic croissant with my French Coffee or wash down a plate of good Italian pasta with a goblet of chianti, but is it really worth all that?

-The heart wants what the heart wants, and despite knowing that the reality would be disappointing at best, my heart still aches for the unrequited encounter.
-Friends tell me to go, fulfill my dream of travel to foreign lands without my husband—lots of women do it.
+The heart wants what the heart wants, and despite knowing the reality, considering my husband’s limitations, would be disappointing at best, my heart still aches for this unrequited encounter.
+Friends tell me to go without him.
+He tells me to go without him—lot’s of women do it.

 We made these plans in a time when we thought we’d both be strong and healthy forever, or at least until we were, you know, really old.
-My husband has been to Europe, several times before we met, but always alone.
+My husband has been to Europe, as a soldier, and numerous times after that.
 Our dream was to go together, to share the beauty and wonder with each other.

-I’ve traveled solo since we married, even if on a smaller scale.
-It only exchanges one ache in my heart for another, the longing for him to be at my side sharing the ocean’s roar, or the hilltop vista.
+I have traveled without him since we married, though on a smaller scale.
+It only exchanges one ache in my heart for another, the longing for him to be at my side sharing the moments that photographs can’t capture.
+It casts a pall of loneliness.

-My friend is traveling with others, but not her husband.
+My friend is traveling alone with others—sans husband.
 When she returns home he won’t be there to greet her; he died before they could share this time of their life.